The Concord Curriculum

 School Staff Developer

 Senior Teacher, Chinese Language

-Concordians will love and feel proud of their chosen Mother Tongue language.
+Concordians will love and feel proud of their chosen Mother Tongue language (MTL).

 - To make Mother Tongue a “living” language.

-- To develop a lifelong interest in Mother Tongue language and its culture.
+- To develop a lifelong interest in Mother Tongue language (MTL) and its culture.

 - To inculcate cross-cultural understanding among the students of the different races.

-The MTL teachers are constantly reviewing our strategies used in the classroom to teach composition and comprehension more effectively.
-Our teachers apply skills acquired through workshops on Learning By Questioning in the building of the skills-based Comprehension Package.
-Learning by questioning is also used regularly during lessons, where students are given opportunities to read and asked to predict, analyse and link what they have learnt to their experiences to provide an authentic reading experience
+- Learning by questioning: Concordians are given opportunities to read and asked to predict, analyse and link what they have learned to their experiences to provide an authentic reading experience

 Internal & External Competitions